openstack/tempest/doc/source/test_removal.rst

 #. paste the output table with numbers and the mysql command you ran to
    generate it into the etherpad.

-Eventually a CLI interface will be created to make that a bit more friendly.
+Eventually, a CLI interface will be created to make that a bit more friendly.
 Also a dashboard is in the works so we don't need to manually run the command.

 The intent of the 2nd prong is to verify that moving the test into a project